-BOEC relies on over 300 volunteers from November through April to assist with Adaptive Ski and Snowboard lessons at Breckenridge, Keystone, and Copper Mountain Resorts.
+BOEC relies on over 300 volunteers from November through April to assist with Adaptive Ski and Snowboard lessons at Breckenridge, Keystone, Copper Mountain and Arapahoe Basin resorts.
 Volunteers are paired with a student and lead instructor and spend the day on the slopes!

 Duties may include, but are certainly not limited to: encouraging students, brainstorming creative ways to improve adaptive skiing and riding skills, assisting with loading and unloading clients on lifts, and following clients on the slopes to help increase visibility and ensure student safety.